andreim2k/aMonitoringHub/README.md

 # @Temperature

-A modern, real-time web application for monitoring temperature data using GraphQL and Server-Sent Events (SSE).
+A modern, real-time web application for monitoring temperature data on ARM devices using GraphQL and Server-Sent Events (SSE).

 ## Features